waldronlab/curatedMetagenomicData/README.md

 ## Adding New Data

-The following steps describe the process needed to add new data to the package; these steps are not of any consequence to the end user & should only concern the developers of this package.
+The following steps describe the process needed to add new data to the package; these steps are not of any consequence to the end user and should only concern the developers of this package.

 ### Project Source